SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nanjIyar‘s introduction

-In sixth pAsuram – As emperumAn unites with AzhwAr and makes AzhwAr totally forgets about the separation from emperumAn since time immemorial, AzhwAr says “Did I get you just today, have I not been united with your highness since time immemorial?”.
+In the sixth pAsuram – As emperumAn unites with AzhwAr and makes AzhwAr totally forget about the separation from emperumAn since time immemorial, AzhwAr says “Did I get you just today, have I not been united with your highness since time immemorial?”

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction